 Plot Idea 2

 Reaching out to Martell This assumes that there is still some personality left in Martell.
 But the personality cannot feel guilt, shame or fear.
 Thus the PCs will have to try and reach Martell using carrots and not sticks.
 Martell may still want to dance.
 He may just want freedom.
 The PCs could give him pause by playing music, that reminds him of his original artistic purposes.
 This could get into the philosophical nature of depression and motivation.
 Martell was depressed because he could no longer dance.
 He underwent a procedure to remove all negative emotions and thus was no longer sad because he couldn't dance.
 The open question is whether or not Martell would still be motivated to dance if Dancing was only associated with positive motivations.

 Plot Idea 3

-Assemble Voltron: I am loathe to suggest this, but perhaps a fun way to resolve this is to give the PCs a couple of Para-psychic mechs and let them punch it out with the Griffin.
+Assemble Voltron: I am loathe to suggest this, because it is obivious, but perhaps a fun way to resolve this is to give the PCs a couple of Para-psychic mechs and let them punch it out with the Griffin.
 The only way to defeat a mech is with a better mech.